Michaelmvv/cse110-w21-group26/README.md

 ## Want to Continue our Project?
 - If you wish to continue our project, after cloning the github-pages branch, please use `npm install` to install the correct dependencies.
+- More instructions can be found here to help [get you started](https://github.com/Michaelmvv/cse110-w21-group26/wiki/Getting-Started)